kathrynhamilton/textbooks/MachineLearning/w266NLP.md

  - context: who is typing, where and when they are typing, what has been typed before
  - phone memory: affects vocabulary size, character sets (some languages have large alphabets)
  - inference speed/latency: needs to be fast enough to be useful
- - internationalization: adapt one model be adapted to multiple languages, allow for multiple languages to be used together <br><br>
+ - internationalization: adapt one model be adapted to multiple languages, allow for multiple languages to be used together

  The "correct" word sequence maximizes `P(word sequence | keystrokes)`.
 Using Bayes rule, this is approximately equivalent to maximizing `P(keystrokes | word sequence) * P(word sequence)`.
 This is called the **noisy channel model**.